halfpetal/laravel-module-artisan-commands/README.md

 `namespace` (_optional_) - The application namespace.
 The default will be used.

 ### `route:simplelist`
 The default `route:list` can be so cluttered.
-This on is a simplified version of that.
+This one is a simplified version of that.

 ## Thanks